 I’m not going to lie: I almost didn’t survive last winter.
-Between the epic snow totals, freezing temps, poorly timed home renovation, and never-ending winter illnesses, I barely made it out with my sanity intact.
+Between the epic snow totals, freezing temperatures, poorly timed home renovation, and never-ending winter illnesses, I barely made it out with my sanity intact.
 I’ve lived in New England for my entire 37-years and I always prided myself in not whining about winter.
 After all, we choose to live here and there’s nothing quite like spring in New England after a long winter.
-That said, I complained about it in full-force last winter.
+That said, I complained about it in full force last winter.
 In fact, despite our fantastic soak-up-every-second summer, there is a part of me that is dreading this winter.

 I keep telling myself that there can’t be another winter like that one.
 Still, I have some residual winter blues and I’m determined, come hell or high water, to make the best of this winter.